The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free, and collect the shipping costs.

 Further, you can use the ‘Enter Customer Information’ tab to change the width of any fields on your Checkout Form.

 Under the Style section, you can modify the typography, colors, buttons, background, border, coupon section, payment methods, product switcher, and much more.

 Alternatively, you can install and activate the other WordPress editors.
 WooFunnels deeply integrates with Gutenberg, Elementor, Divi, Oxygen, and other page builder tools.

 Order Bump by WooFunnels has a very intuitive interface.

 We've added some new skins to our order bump plugin, you can customize the bump to your liking.
 Take a look at one of the classy skins:

-Further, you can also set up a one-click upsells using UpStroke.
+Further, you can also set up one-click upsells using the WooFunnels Funnel Builder.

 Free Plus Shipping funnel is pretty popular in the funnel circuit.

 Although it’s quite successful in profitably converting new customers, business owners don’t use it merely because of the different pieces involved in the jigsaw.

 However, as I showed you it’s actually pretty simple to build this funnel and is quite cost-effective as well.
 What do you think?